Tuesday, January 20, 2026

 By using its SuperStation logo à la Star Wars and changing its calls from WTCG, as well as CGI, the SuperStation WTBS on-air look recalled Australia's post-aggregation regional TV era.

-With apologies to Cinderella, during their local years, the on-air looks of both HBO and WTCG were banished and isolated servants.
+With apologies to the Cinderella fairy tale, the on-air looks of the early cable television services were locally banished and isolated servants.

-The national satellite uplinks of both HBO and WTBS, with apologies to Cinderella, were respectively Fairy Godmothers elevating from servants into princess in graphics and cinematic visuals.
+The national satellite delivery of the early cable TV services, with apologies to Cinderella, was a Fairy Godmother that elevated them from servants into princesses in cinematic graphics/visuals.

-By the same token, with apologies to Cinderella, the national satellite uplinks involving both HBO and WTBS were glass slippers for princesses in ball gowns to marry the charming Big Three princes.
+By the same token, with apologies to Cinderella, early cable television's national satellite uplinks were glass slippers for princesses in ball gowns to marry the charming Big Three princes.

-In addition, with apologies to one of Aesop's Fables, the nationwide satellite uplinks for both HBO and WTBS made the tortoises run at the same speed as the hares in graphics and cinematic visuals.
+In addition, with apologies to one of Aesop's Fables, the national satellite uplinks of the early cable TV services made the tortoises run at the same speed as the Big Three hares.

 HBO's iconic logo features the O that represents filmmaking, home cinema and high-quality films; the bullseye within the O represents the camera lens or the projector reels.